phillwatson/one-stop/events-lib/README.md

 the event classes `UserCreated`, `UserUpdated` and `UserDelete`.

 ### Topic Groups
-EventConsumers can also indicate the consumer group they belong to.
+EventConsumers can also indicate the consumer group they belong to using the annotation `@ConsumerGroup`.

 Events will be sent to all consumer groups.
 Within a consumer group, events of the same topic will be distributed to those topic consumers within that group.
 With only one consumer receiving a given event instance.
 If an event is retried (see later), it may be allocated to another consumer in the group.

 By default, the consumer group is taken from the configuration property "kafka.group.id", or the application/service name if that property is not defined.

-By specifying an explicit consumer group, consumers across service boundaries can share messages from the same topic(s).
+By specifying an explicit consumer group, events from the same topic can be distributed across consumers within different application/service boundaries.

 ### Consumers
 To consume (listen to) events, a class implements the interface